 Cory earned his Bachelor of Arts degree in Radio/Television/Film Production from the University of Louisiana Monroe in 1995.
 He also has experience in digital advertising sales management, as well as social media marketing, behavioral advertising and audience research.

-Cory has won numerous broadcasting awards including the Louisiana-Mississippi Associated Press Broadcasters and Media Editors best Newscast, Feature Story and Use of Sound awards.
-He has been a finalist in the best News Anchor, Breaking News, Documentary or Series, and Digital Presence catagories.
+Cory has won numerous broadcasting awards including the Louisiana-Mississippi Associated Press Broadcasters and Media Editors best Newscast, Feature Story, Public Affairs, and Use of Sound awards.
+He has been a finalist in the best News Anchor, Radio Achievement, Multimedia, Breaking News, Documentary or Series, and Digital Presence catagories.
 Cory has also won numerous Addy awards for radio and television advertising campaigns.

 In his spare time he serves as the public address announcer at The University of Louisiana Monroe and works in the entertainment industry.
 He is a classically trained musician and enjoys Texas Blues.